 As Jack says above, locals will help if you have any issues.

-One small trick to keep in mind.....purchase a 2-hour ticket on the tram after 6:00pm, it will actually be valid for the rest of the night. about 10 years ago
+One small trick to keep in mind.....purchase a 2-hour ticket on the tram after 6:00pm, it will actually be valid for the rest of the night. over 10 years ago

 I just got here, and the inspectors have been really helpful so far.
 The only thing they seem very adamant about is that you have to remember to validate your tickets, so even if the gates are open, and the train is leaving, make sure you punch in your ticket at the gate first.